|Host Institution:||Semester, Academic Year, and Summer programs:

 - HOUSING: In the on-campus dorm or with an Italian host family.
 Rooms are double occupancy.
 If the dorm is full, students will be placed in shared apartments off campus.
 Homestay accommodation includes daily breakfast and dinner.
 Meals are not included with the dorm/apartment option.
 For further details about ASA housing options, please click here!

-- TUITION at Sant’Anna Institute for a maximum of 15 U.S. credits per semester or 3-6 U.S. credits during the summer program.
-Summer program pricing varies depending on how many credits you take.
-Enrolling in more than the maximum number of classes/credits (if permitted by the host institution) will result in an additional fee.
+- TUITION at Sant’Anna Institute for the maximum number of credits/courses indicated on the program course offerings page.
+Enrolling in more than the maximum number of credits/courses (if permitted by the host institution) will result in an additional fee.

 - ACADEMIC CREDITS: Students who receive pre-approval from their home institution can transfer the credits they earn to their home institution.

-- OFFICIAL TRANSCRIPT: Final transcript is issued by SUNY Alfred.
+- OFFICIAL TRANSCRIPT: Final transcript is issued by Jacksonville University.
 Upon completion of the program, ASA will provide one free shipment of your final transcript to your U.S. institution.

-- EXCURSIONS, summer programs: 1 day excursion, location to be decided.
+- EXCURSIONS, semester & summer programs: 1 day excursion, location to be decided.

 - CULTURAL ACTIVITIES within Sorrento (museum visits, walking tours, etc.)